marcosc30/ManyShotDxGPT/README.md

 5. **Categorized** Identifies if categories were taken into account when generating examples or if examples were general (cat/nocat)
 6. **Dataset Examples Included**: Identifies whether or not examples were taken from the dataset being tested (i/ni).
 All of the tests so far have been run ni, but the option is there in case further testing is done.

+Example: `diagnoses_PUMCH_ADM_gpt4omini_manyshot_cat_ni.csv` is the csv file containing diagnoses for the PUMCH_ADM dataset done by GPT-4omini using many-shot examples, taking into account categories, and not including the dataset cases as examples

 This structured approach to file naming ensures that each file is easily identifiable and that its contents are self-explanatory based on the name alone.

 ## Evaluation metrics